 Upon analyzing visitor motivations, it's evident that nations like India, Russia, Germany, France, China, and the United States primarily travel for leisure.
-Conversely, travelers from Canada (70.6%), Australia (50.8%), and the United Kingdom (42.4%) often visit to reunite with family and friends, possibly due to diaspora ties.
+Conversely, travelers from Canada (67.9%), Australia (46.4%), and the United Kingdom (36.4%) often visit to reunite with family and friends, possibly due to diaspora ties.
 Notably, Canada's visitors for visiting friends and families surpass those for leisure.
-Similarly, a considerable portion of UK tourists (42.4%) visit for visiting friends and families.
+Similarly, a considerable portion of UK tourists (36.4%) visit for visiting friends and families.
 This underscores the importance of promoting Sri Lanka as a leisure destination for Canadian and British tourists.
-Additionally, a significant number of Indian tourists (17.5%) visit for business purposes.
-With an expected 6.2% economic growth in 2024 and its proximity, Sri Lanka has opportunities for development.
+Moreover, a notable 14.5% of Indian tourists visit for business purposes.
+With India's projected 6.2% economic growth in 2024 and its geographical proximity, Sri Lanka has significant opportunities for development if these factors are effectively leveraged.
 Furthermore, arrivals from France, India, Russia, and China indicate potential for Meetings, Incentives, Conferences, and Exhibitions (MICE) tourism, which can be further capitalized on.